 How does booth rental work?

 A salon owner rents chairs to stylists so that they can benefit from working in an established salon.
 The owner earns the rental income, and the hairstylist is essentially in business for themselves.
-The earn depending on how much they work and how they set their rates.
+Their earnings depend on how much they work and how they set their rates.
 They pay a rental fee to the salon owner.

 The salon owner will need to establish what is included with the rental fee.
 Some things that can be included are: